Dark Photon from Light Scalar Boson Decays at FASER: Introduction

 \section{Introduction}

-FASER (ForwArd Search ExpeRiment) \cite{Feng:2017uoz,Ariga:2018pin,Ariga:2019ufm,Ariga:2018uku} is a new experiment to search for new light, weakly interacting, neutral particles, that are generated at proton-proton collision in the Large Hadron Collider (LHC) at the European Organization for Nuclear Research (CERN).
-The detector will be placed at 480~m downstream from the ATLAS interaction point (IP).
+FASER (ForwArd Search ExpeRiment)~\cite{Feng:2017uoz,Ariga:2018pin,Ariga:2019ufm,Ariga:2018uku} is a new experiment to search for new light, weakly interacting, neutral particles, that are generated at proton-proton collision in the Large Hadron Collider (LHC) at the European Organization for Nuclear Research (CERN).
+The detector will be placed 480~m downstream from the ATLAS interaction point (IP).
 Utilizing a large cross-section of proton-proton inelastic interaction in the forward region, FASER can realize high sensitivity to such new particles even with a compact detector.
 FASER will collect about 150~fb$^{-1}$ of data with 14~TeV proton-proton colliding energy in LHC Run~3 and be upgraded to FASER~2 to take 3~ab$^{-1}$ at High-Luminosity LHC.

-A typical example of the new light, weakly interacting, neutral particles is dark photon, and the discovery potential of dark photon at FASER was studied in detail in Refs. \cite{Feng:2017uoz,Ariga:2019ufm} (the detectability of other particles was also studied, e.g., dark Higgs bosons \cite{Feng:2017vli, Boiarska:2019vid}, axion-like particles \cite{Feng:2018pew}, inflatons \cite{Okada:2019opp}, heavy neutral leptons \cite{Kling:2018wct}, and long-lived bosonic particles related with the so-called KOTO anomaly \cite{Kling:2020mch}).
-Dark photons are new U(1) gauge bosons interacting with the Standard Model (SM) particles only through kinetic mixing with the SM photons \cite{Okun:1982xi,Galison:1983pa,Holdom:1985ag,Foot:1991kb,Babu:1997st,Boehm:2003hm,Pospelov:2008zw}.
-The kinetic mixing is tightly constrained to be much small by collider searches (for details and references, see a review, e.g. \cite{Fabbrichesi:2020wbt}), and thus, dark photons can only weakly interact with the SM particles.
-Nevertheless, thanks to the large cross-section in the forward region at LHC, a large number of dark photons can be produced via light meson decays and proton bremsstrahlung, providing us with an exciting opportunity to explore unconstrained parameter space of dark photon models.
+A typical example of the new light, weakly interacting, neutral particles is a dark photon, and the discovery potential of the dark photon at FASER was studied in detail in refs.~\cite{Feng:2017uoz,Ariga:2019ufm} (the detectability of other particles was also studied, e.g., dark Higgs bosons~\cite{Feng:2017vli, Boiarska:2019vid}, axion-like particles~\cite{Feng:2018pew}, inflatons~\cite{Okada:2019opp}, heavy neutral leptons~\cite{Kling:2018wct}, and long-lived bosonic particles related with the so-called KOTO anomaly~\cite{Kling:2020mch}).
+The dark photon is a new U(1) gauge boson interacting with the Standard Model (SM) particles only through kinetic mixing with the SM photons~\cite{Okun:1982xi,Galison:1983pa,Holdom:1985ag,Foot:1991kb,Babu:1997st,Boehm:2003hm,Pospelov:2008zw}.
+The kinetic mixing is tightly constrained to be much small by collider searches (for details and references, see a review, e.g. ref.~\cite{Fabbrichesi:2020wbt}), and thus, dark photons can only weakly interact with the SM particles.
+Nevertheless, thanks to the large cross-section in the forward region at LHC, a large number of dark photons can be produced via light meson decays and proton bremsstrahlung, providing us with an exciting opportunity to explore the unconstrained parameter space of dark photon models.